A video allegedly shows Bruce Lee playing ping pong against two men while using nunchucks instead of paddles. Is this video real or fake?

-The video, which has been circulating on social media since late 2012, was a promotional spot created in 2008 by Nokia for a limited edition Bruce Lee cell phone.
+The video, which has circulated on social media regularly since late 2012, was a promotional spot created in 2008 by Nokia for a limited edition Bruce Lee cell phone.
 An actor played the part of Bruce Lee.

 Bruce Lee had ‘very’ amazing skills and we knew we had to be true to the legend.
 Thankfully, we also have a ‘very’ open-minded client who champions and knows the value of great creative.”